Billing (performing arts): Top and above-title billing

 The actors whose names appear first are said to have "top billing".
 They usually play the principal characters in the film and have the most screen time.
 Frequently, top-billed actors are also named in advertising material such as trailers, posters, billboards, and TV spots.

 The two or three top-billed actors in a movie will usually be announced prior to the title of the movie; this is referred to as "above-title billing".
 For an actor to receive it, he/she will generally have to be well-established, with box-office drawing power.
 Those introduced afterward are generally considered to be the supporting cast.
 Well-known actors may be given top billing for publicity or contractual purposes if juvenile, lesser-known, or first-time performers appear in a larger role: e.g., Marlon Brando and Gene Hackman were both credited before the title in Superman (1978), while Christopher Reeve, the then-unknown actor who played the title character and protagonist, was not, even though Brando only appears in the introduction while Hackman was the main antagonist.
-Similarly in Apocalypse Now, Brando was billed first even though he only appears at the end as the film's chief antagonist, while Robert Duvall was billed second despite a brief supporting role that earned him an Oscar nod for Best Supporting Actor, and Martin Sheen, who portrayed the main character, was billed third.
+Similarly in Apocalypse Now, Brando was billed first even though he only appears at the end as the film's chief antagonist, while Robert Duvall was billed second despite a brief supporting role that earned him an Oscar nomination for Best Supporting Actor, and Martin Sheen, who portrayed the main character, was billed third.

 It used to be common practice to give top billing based on a person's level of fame, regardless of the significance of their role in the film.
-For example, Marlon Brando received top billing in The Godfather (although he had less on-screen time than Al Pacino's character; Pacino was displeased that he was only nominated for the Best Supporting Actor Oscar while Brando received the Oscar nod for Best Actor in a Leading Role), Apocalypse Now (see above), and Superman (also see above).
+For example, Marlon Brando received top billing in The Godfather (although he had less on-screen time than Al Pacino's character; Pacino was displeased that he was only nominated for the Best Supporting Actor Oscar while Brando received the Oscar for Best Actor in a Leading Role), Apocalypse Now (see above), and Superman (also see above).
 Maximilian Schell was billed fifth in Judgment at Nuremberg after Spencer Tracy, Burt Lancaster, Richard Widmark, and Marlene Dietrich, yet Schell went on to win the Oscar for Best Actor in a Leading Role.
-In recent decades, however, the practice of giving top billing to a star actor has largely been discontinued especially if they only play a bit part; some major actors may have a cameo where they are only noted within the other cast during the end credits.
+In recent decades, however, the practice of giving top billing to a star actor has largely been discontinued especially if they only play a bit part (see Last billing); some major actors may have a cameo where they are only noted within the other cast during the end credits.